Probate Q&A Series

 • File inventories and final accounts promptly with the court.

-• Request court approval before paying large expenses.
+• Request court approval where required before paying commissions, attorney’s fees, or other significant expenses.

 • Follow North Carolina statutes to protect your personal liability.